pivotal-cf/bosh-concourse-deployments/vpn/README.md

 Concourse teams are mapped one to one to particular GitHub teams.
 For example: The `google_cpi` team on Concourse has an equivalent GitHub team that will allow only members of that GitHub team to authenticate on Concourse.

-The [BOSH CPI](https://bosh-cpi.ci.cf-app.com) and [BOSH Core](https://main.bosh-ci.cf-app.com/) Concourse instances are firewalled and can only be accessed via the BOSH Concourse VPN.
+The [BOSH Core](https://main.bosh-ci.cf-app.com/) Concourse instance is firewalled and can only be accessed via the BOSH Concourse VPN.

 Authentication to the VPN is handled via SSOCA/GitHub through the same GitHub teams that are used to authenticate to Concourse.